 Several analysts said they believed the killing to have been carried out by U.S. or Israeli agents.

 Both countries have said they are prepared to take military action to stop the Islamic Republic becoming a nuclear power.
 They fear Iran's uranium enrichment program is designed to take Tehran to the point where it can quickly put together atomic weapons if it wanted to, although Tehran insists the program is for peaceful purposes.

 "It's frequent practice for Tehran to accuse the West for these kinds of incidents, and we hope that Tehran is not planning to use this incident to distract attention from what it needs to do, which is to come back into compliance with international obligations," State Department spokeswoman Victoria Nuland told a press briefing.

-Despite public infighting within the Iranian ruling establishment, which has seen President Mahmoud Ahmadinejad and his supporters fall out of favour with Supreme Leader Ali Khamenei, Western analysts see signs that Iran is pushing ahead with plans to develop the means to develop nuclear warheads.
+Despite public infighting within the Iranian ruling establishment, which has seen President Mahmoud Ahmadinejad and his supporters fall out of favor with Supreme Leader Ali Khamenei, Western analysts see signs that Iran is pushing ahead with plans to develop the means to develop nuclear warheads.

 Last month Iran said it would shift production of higher-grade uranium to an underground bunker and triple output capacity.
 It also test-fired 14 missiles in one day including some it says can reach Israel and U.S. bases in the region.

 The killing took place at a time when both Iran and Israel are nervously watching the spate of popular protests that have spread across the Middle East this year.